bahorn/bahorn.github.io/input/index.md

 Programmer.
 Prefers to program in C/Python.
 Knows C++, Javascript and Rust.

+Interested in Computer Security and Machine Learning.

-I co-founded my University's Hackathon Society and am currently the President of it.
+I co-founded my <a href="https://www.cusu.org/society/hackathon/">University's Hackathon Society</a> and am currently the President of it.

+Travelled fairly extensively (25+ different countries), including independent backpacking trips to the Southern Caucasus (Azerbaijan, Georgia and Armenia) and Bulgaria.

 ## Contact